James Scott (actor): Career

 Scott began his career working in the music industry, and later started acting in community theatre.

 After only a few weeks in London, Scott was spotted by the Storm Model Management agency in London, home to Kate Moss, Elle Macpherson, and other prominent models.
 Modelling allowed him to earn enough money to put himself through college.
 He studied for two years at the London Academy of Music and Dramatic Art (LAMDA).

 As time went on, he began to model for clothing companies.
 During a modelling trip to Los Angeles, he went to an acting class at the Ivana Chubbuck studio in Hollywood.
 The class inspired him to save money and make the move to Los Angeles.
 He studied acting for two more years before being cast on All My Children.
 Scott originated the role of Ethan Cambias in August 2004 and played it until February 2006.
 He then moved on to Days of Our Lives where he took on the role of EJ DiMera in May 2006.

 On 2 May 2014 it was announced that Scott would be leaving Days of Our Lives to pursue other endeavours.

 On 27 September 2015, he reprised his role as EJ DiMera of Days of Our Lives on Last Week Tonight with John Oliver, reuniting with Alison Sweeney (as Sami Brady) in honour of Nujeen Mustafa and the Syrian refugee crises.

 Scott retired from acting and started a life-coaching business called The Whisper Within.
-However, he last posted in December 2020.